Ada-Developers-Academy/ada-build/learning-to-code/iterators/README.md

 end
 ```

 `number` is the _block argument_, this means that objects given to the block are going to be assigned to the `number` variable within the scope of the block.
-When the code in the block finishes execution, the block arguments are _out of scope_.
+When the code in the block finishes execution, the block arguments are _out of scope_, and no longer available to the program.

 ## Numbers Problem v3